bobblehead49/ndt_localizer/README.md

 ## Overview
 This package is for **3D mapping and localization using NDT** (normal-distributions transform).
-Includes a cheap edition of **loop closure** without any total optimization.
+Includes a simple **loop closure** feature without any total optimization.

 This package has been developed and tested under **ROS noetic** on **Ubuntu 20.04**.